gregburek/terraform-aws-cloudtrail/README.md

 # AWS CloudTrail Terraform module with CloudWatch Alarms

-This module will create a CloudTrial which is configured to send activity logs to a CloudWatch log group.
+This module will create a CloudTrail which is configured to send activity logs to a CloudWatch log group.

-Additionally 11 CloudWatch alarms are created with alarm notifications sent to an SNS Topic
+Additionally 11 CloudWatch alarms are created with alarm notifications sent to an SNS Topic.

 ## Usage

-Ensure an alies is added to the `provider` within you main terraform stack
+Ensure an alias is added to the `provider` within you terraform stack

 ```
 provider "aws" {